geertj/restful-api-design/methods.rst

 Ideally, such a notification would be implemented using a call-out from the server to the client.
-However, there is no good portable standard to do this over HTTP, and it also breaks with network address translation, and HTTP proxies.
+However, there is no good portable standard to do this over HTTP, and it also breaks with network address translation and HTTP proxies.
 A second approach called busy-loop polling is horribly inefficient.

 In my view, the best approach is what is is called "long polling".
 In long